timescale/docs/promscale/installation/install-source.md

 [self-hosted TimescaleDB instance][tsdb-install-self-hosted] installed.

 ## Install TimescaleDB

-Installing TimescaleDB to be used with Promscale involves installing the TimescaleDB database as well as the Promscale extension.
+Installing TimescaleDB to use with Promscale requires the TimescaleDB database, as well as the Promscale extension.
 The Promscale  extension contains support functions to improve performance of Promscale.
-While Promscale will run without it, it is strongly recommended that you install it.
+While Promscale runs without it, it is strongly recommended that you install the Promscale extension.

 <procedure>

 ### Build and Install TimescaleDB

 1. Install TimescaleDB following the instructions in the [TimescaleDB install page][tsdb-install-self-hosted]
-1. Complile and install the Promscale extension from source available on the [Promscale extension page][promscale-extension]
+1. Compile and install the Promscale extension from source, it is available on the [Promscale extension page][promscale-extension]

 </procedure>

 ## Install the Promscale pre-compiled binary
-In this procedure, you download the Promscale binarys and run them.
+In this procedure, you download the Promscale binaries and run them.

 <procedure>